phlib/flysystem-pdo/README.md

 $adapter = new PdoAdapter($pdo, $config);
 ```

+## Schema
+Schemas can be found in the schema directory.
+Specific types can be changed based on requirements.
+All field names
+should remain the same.
+Notes about the DB specific definitions are below.

+### MySQL Notes
+* The `path` column is set to allow up to 255 characters.
+* The `size` column has been set to a unsigned `INT` type to allow for convenient searching.
+This allows up to 4G files
+to be recorded.
+This can be changed to a `VARCHAR` if searching is not required.
+* The size of chunks, allows for up to 16M per chunk.

 ## Memory Usage (and gotchas)

 Any use of `read`, `write` or `update` with large files will cause problems with memory usage.
 The associated stream